-On their turn, a player can discard any number of cards (up to 4, excluding the blind card) and replace the discarded cards with new ones drawn from the deck.
+On their turn, a player can discard any number of cards - even their entire hand if they wish - and replace the discarded cards with new ones drawn from the deck.
 Any discarded cards are placed to the bottom of the deck.

 At the end of a turn, the total points of both players' hands are calculated, and the player with less points must remove one card from their health bar and place it into a grave pile.
 In other words, they lose a health point.
-Any cards in the grave pile are not used during the remainder of the game.
+Any cards in the grave pile may not be used during the remainder of the game.